sabiransari1/admin-dashboard/README.md

 1. HTML5
 2. CSS3
 3. JavaScript
-4. JSON-Server (Mock-Server)
+4. JSON-Server
 5. React
 6. Redux
-7. Redux Thunk
+7. React-Redux
+8. Redux-Thunk
-8. Chakra UI
+9. Chakra UI
+10. Chart.js
+11. React-Chartjs-2

 ## Contributing
-We welcome and appreciate all contributions to the dashboard!
+Welcome and appreciate all contributions to the Admin-Dashboard!
 Whether you want to report a bug, contribute code, provide suggestions, or improve the documentation, there are several ways you can get involved:

 ## Instructions
-To contribute to the dashboard, follow these steps:
+To contribute to the Admin-Dashboard, follow these steps:

 - Fork this repository to your own GitHub account.
 - Clone the forked repository to your local machine.